lablup/bssh/ARCHITECTURE.md

 **Analysis Results:**
 - **Current Usage Pattern:** Each CLI invocation executes exactly one operation per host then terminates
 - **No Reuse Scenarios:** There are no cases where connections would be reused within a single bssh execution
-- **Library Limitation:** async-ssh2-tokio's `Client` type doesn't support cloning or connection reuse
+- **Library Limitation:** russh sessions are not reusable across operations
 - **Performance Impact:** Zero benefit for current one-shot command execution model

 **When Pooling Would Be Beneficial:**